- 2 salmon fillets

 - Two large pieces of greaseproof paper or a sturdy piece of foil

-*You can use just about any veg for this: courgette, squash, cherry tomatoes, green cabbage, leeks, spring greens...The more veg you use, the more you can make your fish stretch, so if you want to serve 4 with the 2 fillets, just up the veg anti.
-Enjoy!
+You can use just about any veg for this: courgette, squash, cherry tomatoes, green cabbage, leeks, spring greens etc.

-2. Pile the cut veggies in the centre of the foil.
+2. Pile the cut veg in the centre of the foil.
 Lay the salmon on top.
-Rub the grated ginger over the top of the salmon.
-Then pop a nugget of butter on top of each fillet.
-Sprinkle a bit of salt and pepper over the top.
-Splash some soy sauce over the salmon and vegetables.
-Drizzle over a touch of honey.
+Rub the grated ginger over the top of the salmon then pop a nugget of butter on top of each fillet.
+Season with salt and pepper.
+Drizzle over some soy sauce and a little honey.

-3. Close the greaseproof paper or foil together to form a closed parcel.
-Keep it on the baking tray to help catch any juices that might try to escape - and to aid in transferring the fish to and from the oven.
+3. Close the greaseproof paper or foil together to form a parcel.
+Keep it on the baking tray to help catch any juices that might try to escap.
 Cook for 25 minutes.

-4. Carefully open the parcel - you'll get a cloud of steam when you open it, so do take care not to burn yourself (steam burns are nasty).
-Serve with rice or noodles and make sure you spoon out all the lovely gingery, buttery juices from the bottom of the parcel.
-Lovely.
+4. Carefully open the parcel - you'll get a cloud of steam when you open it, so take care not to burn yourself.
+Serve with rice or noodles, drizzled witrh the gingery, buttery juices from the parcel.